Am I required to have a laptop computer?

 Do I need to have health insurance?

-Yes, we do require that you provide proof of coverage.
-Albany Law School does not provide insurance for students.
+Albany Law School does not require students to have health insurance and does not offer a student health insurance plan.
+However, the federal government requires you to have insurance and there is a penalty for not having coverage.
 If you do not have your own insurance (or if you are not covered under someone else's policy) you can sign up for the health insurance offered through NY State of Health Marketplace.
-You will be given access to fill out a proof of coverage form online through webadvisor.

 Do you provide an off-campus housing service?